soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 applyIoOnList :: (a -> IO b) -> [a] -> IO [(a, Either String b)]
 ```

-It tries to apply an `IO` function on a list of values, and document successes and failures.
+It tries to apply an `IO` function on a list of values and document successes and failures.

 Try to implement it!
 If you need a hint for which functions to use, see the import list
 we wrote earlier.